 Imagine receiving an email from your favourite e-commerce store, declaring a Winter sale.
 Wouldn’t that make you want to click and check out the products?
 The emails give away a whole load of details on the sale, the type of products you will get to buy and even the discounts you can enjoy during that period.
 It is short yet complete in its own way.

 However, the tough task is to design aesthetic email that grab the attention and win conversions.
 Here we will take you through the various things that you need to keep in mind when planning visually appealing emails.

 Go responsive with your designs

 Your audience could open the email anywhere at any point in time.
 For instance, they could be using their mobile phones and responding to the email.
-Better still, they could be on their tablets, working on an important presentation, when your email popups.
+Better still, they could be on their tablets, working on an important presentation.

 You need to factor in the various devices the audience uses for the email, and design your emails accordingly.
 The email should look similar across the devices, and the audience should get a one-brand feeling after seeing these emails.